 - Low maintenance design

 - Quick to build up pressure from empty after just a few minutes

 - 86 pounds

 - Auto shut-down feature

 The WEN 2202 is a reliable workhorse that brings you all the bare essentials you need.
-The machine, delivering a maximum 135 PSI of air pressure, is perfect for typical household applications.
+The machine, delivering a maximum of 135 PSI of air pressure, is perfect for typical household applications.
 Its 15A motor and reinforced steel tank are rigged with an auto shut-down feature that maintains your safety by turning the machine off once it reaches maximum PSI.

-Some other features worth appreciating include the standard pressure gauges for airflow and internal pressure, and the 1/4-inch NTP quick-coupler air outlet.
+Some other features worth appreciating include the standard pressure gauges for airflow and internal pressure and the 1/4-inch NTP quick-coupler air outlet.
 This nifty little feature lets you change hoses quickly and easily, even opening the opportunity for one-handed replacements.